publiclab/Leaflet.DistortableImage/README.md

 ##To do:

-* set initial dimensions from image
+* set initial four corners from four latlngs
 * hide handles when not active
 * solve tool disappearance
 * restructure for multiple images - image selection and cueing btns